Code-Institute-Submissions/rootcanopy-Stars-Aligned/README.md

 - The Galaxy background Im not actually sure where it came from now and unfortunately I haven't been    able to find the exact source.
 Originally the site was using particles.js but it got a little complicated so then I began using the stars.
 - I used this guide (https://dev.to/mugas/create-a-image-gallery-with-css-grid-and-flebox-5lo) to figure out the image gallery, many attempts had been made on my own but it just wasnt working out the way I wanted.
 - The images used in the wireframes I grathered from Pixabay
+- And the favicon came from flaticon :)

 ---